devhliu/dcmCheck/platform/core/src/classes/metadata/README.md

 ## Implementation

 The current API implementation defines three classes of objects:
 `StudyMetadata`, `SeriesMetadata` and `InstanceMetadata`.
-Inside OHIF Viewerbase package, every access to Study, Series or SOP Instance metadata is achieved by the interface exposed by these three classes.
+Inside DCMCloud Viewerbase package, every access to Study, Series or SOP Instance metadata is achieved by the interface exposed by these three classes.
 By inheriting from them and overriding or extending their methods, different applications with different data models can adapt even the most peculiar data structures to the uniform interface defined by those classes.
 Together these classes define a flexible and extensible data manipulation layer leaving routines and algorithms that depend on that data untouched.

 ## Design Decisions & "_Protected_" Members